 The mission and philosophy of the nursing program is based on the mission statement, mission goals, philosophy, and shared values of the college.
 Faculty designed the curriculum to support these ideals.
 In addition, Core Values were identified which we call ‘ACES’ to support achievement of program outcomes.

 You will be guided through a well-designed curriculum that prepares you to become a competent entry-level nurse with professional behaviors, interpersonal communication and health assessment skills, clinical decision-making and teaching capabilities, and collaboration skills for managing client care in a technologically-enhanced environment.

-For the first semester of the program, you will be registered for classes once all your documents have been approved by Mr. Chance Hooper in ACEMAPP.
-The goal is to have everyone registered before course materials become available in D2L the weekend before the semester starts.
+For the first semester of the program, you will be registered for classes once all your documents have been approved by Mrs. Jenny Walker in ACEMAPP.
+The goal is to have everyone registered before course materials become available in D2L on August 14th.
 It is the responsibility of the student to submit all required documents to ACEMAPP at least two weeks prior to the start of the semester.

-Beginning with the second semester of the program, you will register yourself after your end-of-semester grades are released and available in your Scorecard account AND only if any expired ACEMAPP documents have been updated and approved by Chance Hooper.
+Beginning with the second semester of the program, you will register yourself after your end-of-semester grades are released and available in your SCORECard account AND only if any expired ACEMAPP documents have been updated and approved by Jenny Walker.

 Tips for Success